lularobotics/nw_init/readme.txt

   robot has no registered transforms so it is just a bundle of unrendered parts at the origin.
 This goes away immediately once the robot emulator has started.
-- The obstacle doesn't appear until the planning server has been started.
 - The code uses c++11.
 If you're not familiar with it, you might find the auto keyword confusing.
 It simply tells the compiler to infer the type from the right hand side of the equals sign.
-- When the approach constraint is set, the robot achieves the right orientation, but it doesn't *approach* from that orientation.
-The approach functionality has not yet been implemented, but it will soon.
-- Robustness will improve.
-The motion optimization is usually quite good, but every once in a while, the random initialization causes planning failures.
-  We will be implementing multithreaded optimization with with multiple initialization strategies soon; those issues should go away.

 ===============================================================================